Online learning saw a massive surge during lockdowns. How are vertical market software companies responding to the needs of educators and learners?

 The growth of e-learning has reinforced Volaris Group's commitment to a hybrid model of learning and plans to continue expanding the education portfolio.

-"There's absolutely a business to be had going after these companies, and continuing to acquire and build an ecosystem around them.
+"There's absolutely a business to be continuing to acquire and build an ecosystem around education software companies.
 SoftChalk is the latest of many acquisitions we plan to do in this space," says Drake.

 "The education vertical remains strong.
 We all want our kids to go to school, so the notion of educating kids isn't going anywhere.
 But the means by which we deliver materials and probably the cost structure will evolve."